openstack-archive/fuel-plugin-contrail/doc/source/limitations.rst

 Limitations
 ===========

-*   Plugin does not support removing Contrail-DB nodes from a cluster.
+*   Plugin does not support removing Contrail-Controller and Analytics-DB nodes from a cluster.
     This can lead to data loss and must be a manual procedure.
     Plugin supports adding new Contrail-DB nodes to the environment.

 *   The Fuel Networking option "Assign public network to all nodes" is not compatible with Contrail Plugin.